 Microbiome testing with Psomagen

 Microbiome testing is rapidly becoming a commodity, with dozens of companies offering sequencing for cheap.
-The Korean-based genetics company Macrogen, and its US subsidiary Psomagen, recently bought the uBiome patents in an an apparent push to do consumer-focused testing in the U.S. I wanted to see how the test works, so I recently ordered their Gene & Gutbiome “Personal DNA and Gut Microbiome Test” ($99 on Amazon).
+The Korean-based genomics company Macrogen, and its US subsidiary Psomagen, recently bought the uBiome patents in an an apparent push to do consumer-focused testing in the U.S. I wanted to see how the test works, so I ordered their Gene & Gutbiome “Personal DNA and Gut Microbiome Test” ($99 on Amazon).

 My box arrived within two days, shipped in a pretty standard container.